 Pets Benefit From Dental Checkups

-It’s estimated that more than 80 percent of pets in the U.S. experience gum disease by age three.
-If left untreated, abscesses and plaque buildup can turn into a costly visit to the veterinarian.
-In fact, in 2013, Veterinary Pet Insurance policyholders filed more than $4.7 million in claims for pet periodontitis.
+It’s estimated that more than 80 percent of pets in the U.S. experience gum disease by age 3.
+Left untreated, abscesses and plaque buildup can turn into a costly visit to the veterinarian.

 While February is National Pet Dental Month, anytime is a good time to schedule a routine exam and ask all those questions about grooming and food choices for your pet.
 Vets also will often promote teeth cleaning procedures in February to encourage pet owners to make that appointment.